astravant/digitalgarden/_notes/daily-notes.md

 > Work to become, not to acquire.

-### If creating new things required an abundance of money, billionaires would have a monopoly on creating new things.
+==If creating new things required an abundance of money, billionaires would have a monopoly on creating new things.
 But most breakthroughs are made by those who lack capital.
-Being poor can be advantage in innovation.
+Being poor can be advantage in innovation.==

 ## September 9, 2021
 - Humans want to belong to groups, we find self-worth, purpose, identity with such attachments.